 01 of 05

-Use Neutral Paint Colors
+Let Neutral Paint Colors Dominate

 If you have a small kitchen, white and neutral paint colors can be a lifesaver.
 White paint reflects light, makes walls recede, and increases the sense of space.
-When you use it on your walls, countertops, cabinetry, and ceiling, you create a cohesive space that has no boundaries or edges to limit the eye.
+When you use it on your walls, countertops, cabinetry, and ceiling, you create a cohesive space with few boundaries or edges to limit the eye.

 Popular interior designers set trends, and you should pay attention to their painting ideas if you want your kitchen to wow buyers.
 Here are some tricks interior designers use in their own projects.

-Libby Langdon, who contributes to Small Space, Big Style on HGTV, says you shouldn’t be afraid of bold colors.
+Create an accent wall: Libby Langdon, who contributes to Small Space, Big Style on HGTV, says you shouldn’t be afraid of bold colors.
 She encourages homeowners to paint one wall in their kitchens a deeper color than the rest.
 A darker hue can make a wall recede into the background, enlarging a space.

-The owner of Charlotte Lucas Interior Design advises homeowners to use the same paint color on the walls and trim.
-As there are no gaps in the trim, the ceiling will appear taller.
-When home buyers step into the room, they will get the feeling that it is bigger than it really is.Continue to 3 of 3 below.
+Use the same paint color for walls and trim: The owner of Charlotte Lucas Interior Design advises homeowners to use the same paint color on the walls and trim.
+As there are no gaps in the trim, the ceiling will appear higher.
+When home buyers step into the room, they will get the feeling that it is bigger than it really is.

-Bring Natural Light Into Your Kitchen When Possible
+Bring in Natural Light When Possible